tinymce/tinymce-docs/plugins/template.md

 ### `template_replace_values`

-This is an array of items that controls content replacement in the inserted templates.
+This is an object containing items that will be replaced with their respective string values when a template is inserted into the editor content.

-**Type:** `String`
+**Type:** `Object`

 ##### Example